dev-SR/machine-learning/00numpy/README.md

+`(3,)` Python here tells us the object has three items along the first axis i.e. trailing comma is needed in Python to indicate that the purpose is a tuple with only one element.

 `(n,)` is called a rank 1 array.
 It doesn't behave consistently as a row vector or column vector which makes some of its operation and effect not intuitive.
 If we take transpose of this `(n,)` data structure, it will look exactly the same and the dot product will give you a number and not a matrix.

 The vector of shape `(n,1)` or `(1,n)` row or column vectors are much more intuitive and consistent.